Cycling in Greater Manchester: Low Traffic Neighbourhoods

+CyanLines

+CyanLines is a walking and cycling initiative launched in September 2025 to create a 100 mile network of connected parks, rivers, canals and traffic‑free routes across Manchester and Salford.
+The project aims to link existing green and blue infrastructure—such as Castlefield Viaduct, Mayfield Park and the River Irwell—with new paths and crossings, improving access to nature and expanding opportunities for active travel.
+Four initial routes totalling 15.5 miles were introduced at launch, with further expansion proposed over the following decade.

 Regular events

 The Manchester Sky Ride, a mass participation bike ride, was held in August every year, and became the HSBC UK City Ride from July 2017.
 The Great Manchester Cycle is a similar large-scale event held during the summer in recent years.

 A Critical Mass event takes place on the last Friday of every month, starting by Manchester Central Library.
 A naked bike ride is held annually early in the summer, along with a non-corporate DIY cycling festival, North West Velofest.

 There are over 200 cycle clubs in Greater Manchester, catering to many styles of cycling, with Manchester Wheelers' Club being one of the most well-known.

 Well known sportives include the "Manchester 100", a choice of 100 mile or 100 km rides to the south of the city, and the "Tour de Manc", a 100-mile ride through all the ten boroughs.

 History

 A combined velodrome and athletics stadium, Fallowfield Stadium opened in 1892.
 The cycling track was 509 yards in circumference and was used for the 1934 British Empire Games.
 It was demolished in 1994.